-This piece was originally created for the Powertex UK Design Team and was featured on the Hochanda shows for September.
+This piece was originally created for the Powertex UK Design Team a few years ago.
 I’m sharing it as an example of how to create a textured background for a strong focal piece, like the clay cow skull in this mixed media art.

 - MDF 25 cm base frame